MZHeader/MZHeader.github.io/_posts/2024-01-08-javascript-redline-infostealer.md

-## Multi Stage Redline Infostealer
+## Multi Stage ClipBanker Analysis

-RedLine Stealer is malware available on underground forums for sale.
-This malware harvests information from browsers such as saved credentials, autocomplete data, and credit card information.
-A system inventory is also taken when running on a target machine, to include details such as the username, location data, hardware configuration, and information regarding installed security software.
+RedLine Clipper (aka ClipBanker) is specifically designed to steal cryptocurrencies by replacing the user’s system clipboard activities with the wallet address under the control of attackers.

 ## Initial JavaScript